NaviNet-OSS/tre-la-la/README.md

 # Usage

-## Trello Board Setup
+## Trello Board Setup and Example Board

 There are a few conventions that need to be followed to be able to use Trelala with your Trello kanban board.
+Example board can be found here: https://trello.com/b/W30dtT1k/trelala-template

 ### Standard Columns (aka Trello Lists)